-Paragraph 4.24 Policy Core Policy 4: Meeting out housing needs Proposals Map 4.
-Do you consider the Local Plan is : 4.(1) Legally compliant Yes Х No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No - x 4 (3) Complies with the Duty to co- operate Yes x No
+Name or Organisation : 3.
+To which part of the Local Plan does this representation relate?
+Core Policy Paragraph 4.24 Policy Proposals Map 4: Meeting out housing needs 4.
+Do you consider the Local Plan is : 4.(1) Legally compliant Yes Х No 4.(2) Sound (Positively Prepared, Effective and Justified) Х Yes No 4 (3) Complies with the Duty to co-Yes No operate